Tailwind-VC/Investment-Engine/README.md

 # Investment Protocol at Tailwind VC

 ### Who we are
-Tailwind Ventures Capital is an early-stages (from seed to Series B) venture firm investing in companies that can capture the industry tailwind.
+Tailwind Ventures Capital is an early-stages (from seed to Series B) venture firm investing in companies that can capture super-growth industry tailwind.

 We invest across software, deep-tech, AI, financial technology, direct-to-consumer products, metaverse, media & entertainment companies.